rajinder-yadav/dm-css/README.md

 Powerful CSS styling made simple, fast and fun!

-Dyno Might CSS (DM-CSS) is a concise CSS Style-Notation layout and design Toolkit.
+__Dyno Might CSS__ (DM-CSS) is a concise CSS Style-Notation layout and design Toolkit.
 It was designed specifically to use simple and memorable Style-Notation that is specified as a "__class__" attribute.

-Dyno Might CSS brings consistency to your HTML/JSX coding and allows you to quickly add CSS styles that are easy to read.
+Dyno Might CSS brings consistency to your HTML/JSX coding and allows for quick addtion of CSS styles that are easy to read.

 Works with HTML, Angular, React and Vue.js.

 ## CSS Resets

-Dyno Might CSS resets CSS style setting using "__normalize.css__", a well accepted cross-browser library.
-The top padding and margin values are set to "0" (zero), to make calculation straight forward.
+Dyno Might CSS resets CSS style settings using "__normalize.css__", that is a well accepted cross-browser library.
+The top __padding__ and __margin__ values are set to "__0__" (zero), to make calculation straight forward.

 The global Box Model is changed to use "__border-box__".
 This makes it easy for layout calculation and does not allow margin and padding values to grow outside the element box size.

-The Root Font family is set to "Roboto" with a height of 16px.
+The Root Font family is set to "Roboto" with a height of __16px__.
 This is the base value used to calculate the size of other elements.
-This is done by using the "__rem__" CSS unit.
+For consistency the "__rem__" CSS unit is used.

 ## Benefits

-Some of the features of Dyno Might CSS Toolkit you will enjoy.
+Some of the features of __Dyno Might CSS__ Toolkit you will enjoy.

 - Small size (~25KB).
 - Fast loading and blazing execution.